jkingstoncsecond/trove/README.md

 trove programming language

 # todo
+- parse floats (these cause issues in heap analysis)
 - escape codes
 - figure out a way of checking if an ast has a following statement (return x and #directive body)
 - directives (asm)